 Today, every business wants to be known for its technology.
 Few companies can leverage technology to earn the kind of revenues these elite businesses generate.
 But SMBs and mid-market enterprises can enhance their reputations — inside and outside the company — by developing a custom mobile app that makes them known for their forward-thinking use of technology.

-Developing a custom mobile app should be part of the discussion for any business considering ways to upgrade their technology profile.
+Developing a custom field service app should be part of the discussion for any business considering ways to upgrade their technology profile.

 3. Customer Needs: Responsive

-A benefit to a field service business that has their own custom mobile application is that it improves the way they serve their customers.
+A benefit to a field service business in having their own custom mobile application is that it improves the way they serve their customers.

 Data is more reliable because it is logged on the spot.
 Reports are delivered in real-time.
 Customers can feel confident that they are getting the service they signed up for and the accurate information they need.